 Rainbow Vista in Gresham, Oregon, offers studio and one-bedroom apartments for independent living.
 They provide no medical or assisted living services.
 Communal facilities include a large event space, a comfortable area for chats, a video theater with large screen TV and surround sound, an exercise room, a game room with a pool table, and a music room.

-A Place for Us in Cleveland, Ohio, recently opened and currently has one- and two-bedroom apartments available.
+A Place for Us in Cleveland, Ohio offers one- and two-bedroom apartments.
 Amenities include a fitness center, meditation room, laundry facilities on every floor, and a library.

 If you are active and independent, you have several options for owning your own home in an LGBT-centric residential development.

 Carefree Cove in Boone, North Carolina, is a gay and lesbian residential community in a mountain setting.
-The development features log cabin-style homes and still has about 20 available lots as well as several resale homes.
+The development features log cabin-style homes and still has one available lot as well as several resale homes.

 Birds of a Feather is a gated gay and lesbian community in a rural, mountainous area near Pecos, New Mexico, about a half hour east of Santa Fe.
 Lots are still available.